 Make Sure the Experience Is Supervised

-You’ll read this below, but an internship should be a supervised learning experience.
 Interns shouldn’t be left alone in the office and should always have a point of contact while on the job.
-They should also know (and understand) how to contact their immediate supervisor and understand how (and when) they will receive feedback.
+They should also know how to contact their immediate supervisor and understand how and when they will receive feedback.

 Set Times for Evaluation

 All employers should schedule three evaluations with their interns.
 One should be held after two weeks, another at the halfway point, and the last one at the end of the internship.
-Remember, feedback is key in order to educate the intern so they can learn from this experience.
+Feedback is key in order to educate interns so they can learn from the experience.